Valentino returns to Milan Fashion Week with a floral menswear show - ExBulletin

 Valentino ditched the unisex runway model – the mix of men’s and women’s runways – that it had embraced for the past three years and returned to Milan, where founder Valentino Garavani staged the first Valentino menswear show in 1985. .

 Milan Fashion Week includes 72 events and presentations of menswear collections.
-It will run until June 20 and will feature shows from high-end labels such as Giorgio Armani, Prada, Dolce & Gabbana and Ermenegildo Zegna.
+It will run until June 20 and will feature shows from high-end labels such as Giorgio Armani, Prada (1913.F), Dolce & Gabbana and Ermenegildo Zegna (JN0.F).

 |